Hi guys! Hope you missed me a little.

 - 2-3 Tbsp vegetable oil (I use Grapeseed oil)

 - Cut the fish into cubes about 1 cm size and mix with the lime juice in a non-reactive (non-metal) bowl.
 Leave to marinate in the fridge for approximately for one to three hours, or until the fish is opaque.

 - Drain the excess liquid.
 Add coconut milk, chili, coriander leaves, red onion, tomato, cucumber and stir gently to combine.
 Add the lime juice, salt, and refrigerate until ready to serve.
 Serve with taro chips and lime wedges.
 I also love it served with steamed Japanese rice.

-- buy Tastylia online without prescription For Taro chips.
+- can i buy prednisone over the counter in usa For Taro chips.
 Preheat the oven to 200°C/400°F. Using a sharp knife or mandoline, cut taro into very thin slices.
 Place the slices in a single layer on parchment paper-lined baking sheets.
 Brush each slice with vegetable oil.
 Bake for about 20 minutes until nice and crispy.
 Immediately season chips with salt.